 Check – our equipment and clothing for live organisms

 Clean – and wash all equipment and clothing thoroughly

 Dry – all equipment and clothing, as some species can live for many days in moist conditions.

 By following these simple steps, not only will you help protect the environment, but a clean boat is also a speedy boat for racing season!

-With Easter camps and the summer racing season coming up, your boats will be travelling across the country and even across the continent to warmer climates.
-So make sure you follow the three simple steps; Check, Clean, Dry to ensure you don’t bring any unwanted hitch hikers back to your home water.
+With the summer racing season coming up, your boats will be travelling across the country, so make sure you follow the three simple steps; Check, Clean, Dry to ensure you don’t bring any unwanted hitch hikers back to your home water.